Freight Class & NMFC Code for Freight Shipping

 - Subscribe to ClassIT, an online NMFC publication

 In summary, to minimize delays and additional expenses resulting from the reclassification of your commodity, use accurate freight classes and NMFC codes and be sure to include them when getting a quote, as well as on your Freightera BOL at pickup.
 Taking these precautions will greatly optimize invoice accuracy and your Freightera shipping experience!

-Freightera offers competitive rate quotes for both American and Canadian-based shipments!
-Apply to set up an online account with Freightera to view instant freight-shipping quotes for LTL and FTL shipments across Canada and the USA – today!
+Freightera offers competitive freight quotes for both American and Canadian-based shipments!
+Go to Freightera.com to compare instant freight shipping quotes for LTL and FTL shipments in Canada, the USA, and cross-border.